-Following a shake-up of top-level officials last month, Mayor Joe Ganim has also altered salaries.
+Following a shake-up of top-level officials last month, Mayor Joe Ganim has also altered salaries as it show in their printable pay stubs.
 With the start of 2017, as well, two women have emerged with influential roles, Chief Administrative Officer Kimberly Staley and de facto chief of staff Christine Bartlett-Josie who has government and political experience.
 Ganim does not have a long political or professional history with either.

 The CAO, at $127,555, oversees department heads, helps set public policy, vets key hires and builds and monitors the budget in conjunction with financial officials.
 It’s a different animal than overseeing the internal mayor’s office staff.